cockroachdb/docs/cockroachcloud/authentication.md

 ## Cloud API authentication

 The [Cloud API](cloud-api.html) allows automated execution of organization functions.
-Unlike `ccloud` and the console, however, the API can not be authenticated by users, but by [service accounts](../{{site.versions["stable"]}}/architecture/glossary.html#service-account).
+Unlike `ccloud` and the console UI, however, the API can not be authenticated by human users, but by [service accounts](../{{site.versions["stable"]}}/architecture/glossary.html#service-account).

-Service accounts authenticate to the API using API keys, which are provisioned through the console.
+Service accounts authenticate to the API using API keys, which are provisioned through the console UI.

 Refer to: [Managing Service Accounts: API access](managing-access.html#api-access)